-Hence, $\ZCar(M)$ is exactly the same as $\ZCar'(M)$. \end{proof}
+Hence $\ZCar(M)$ is exactly the same as $\ZCar'(M)$. \end{proof}

-\begin{remark} If we start with $M$ having good formal structure at each closed point of $X$, we may simplify the proof of Theorem~\ref{T:main-theorem} by skipping the argument at the generic points of $D$, because we have already matched the multiplicity here. \end{remark}
+\begin{remark} If we start with $M$ having good formal structure at each closed point of $X$, we may simplify the proof of Theorem~\ref{T:main-theorem} by skipping the argument at the generic points of $D$ (Proposition~\ref{P:ZCar=ZCar'-CDVF}), because Proposition~\ref{P:calculation-good-model} have already matched the multiplicity at the generic points. \end{remark}